libertywing/yanwang.github.io/index.md

 ## News
 - 2021/07: Paper "Neural Machine Translation with Monolingual Translation Memory" was selected as the outstanding paper of ACL 2021.
-- 2021/06: One papers accepted by IEEE Transaction on Games.
+- 2021/06: Two papers accepted by IEEE Transaction on Games, One paper accepted by TASLP.
 - 2021/05: Four long papers accepted by ACL 2021 (3 Main and 1 Findings).
 - 2020/09: Two long papers accepted by EMNLP 2020.
 (Main)